You have many options when it comes to selecting fats and oils for cooking.

 There is one caveat for cooking with butter.
 Regular butter does contain tiny amounts of sugars and proteins and for this reason it tends to get burned during high heat cooking like frying.

 If you want to avoid that, you can make clarified butter, or ghee.
-That way, you remove the and proteins, leaving you with pure butterfat.
+That way, you remove the lactose and proteins, leaving you with pure butterfat.

 Here’s a great tutorial on how to clarify your own butter.